mshumko/asilib/docs/examples.rst

 Examples
 ========

 This example gallery using the best practices and illustrates functionality throughout `asilib`.
+These are complete examples that are also included in the ``asilib/examples/`` directory on GitHub.

 Fisheye Lens View of an Arc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^